Walter L. Murphy: Yukica v. Leland

 Dartmouth head football coach Joe Yukica was asked by athletic director Ted Leland to resign after a 2–7–1 1985 season.
 He refused and on November 29, 1985, Yukica was removed as head coach and reassigned to another position in the athletic department for the remainder of his contract, which was to expire on June 30, 1987.
 Yukica, represented by attorney Michael Slive, filed suit seeking to have his dismissal declared illegal and be allowed to complete his contract.
 Dartmouth, represented by Thomas D. Rath, contended that the school had the right to change the terms of Yukica's contract as long it fulfilled the financial terms.
 During the trial, fellow coaches Joe Paterno, Jack Bicknell, and Bob Blackman testified on Yukica's behalf.
 On December 13, 1985, Murphy ruled in favor of Yukica.
 Dartmouth had the right to appeal, but the two sides reached an out-of-court settlement that allowed Yukica to coach the 1986 season, after which he would leave the school.

 Although the case was not resolved at trial, Yukica v.
 Leland has been hailed by the American Football Coaches Association and others as setting an important precedent in sports law.
 The case also affected how coaching contracts were written, particularly at the college level.

 Commission to study the death penalty

-In 2009, Murphy was appointed chairman of the Commission to Study the Death Penalty in New Hampshire by Governor John Lynch, which had been dormant from 1937 until the conviction of Michael Addison in 2008.
-Murphy has been a prominent supporter of the repeal of the death penalty.
+In 2009, Murphy was appointed by Governor John Lynch as chairman of the Commission to Study the Death Penalty in New Hampshire, which had been dormant since the execution of Howard Long in 1939 until the conviction of Michael K. Addison in 2008 for the 2006 murder of Michael Briggs, an on-duty police officer.
+Murphy was a prominent supporter of the repeal of the death penalty.